Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 \subsection{Experimental settings}

-\paragraph{Baselines} Since \OurApproach{} is, to the best of our knowledge, the first method to identify causal variables with instantaneous effects in this setting, we compare it to methods for disentangling conditionally independent causal variables.
-Firstly, we use CITRIS \cite{lippe2022citris} and the Identifiable VAE (iVAE) \cite{khemakhem2020variational}, which both assume that the variables are independent given the previous time step and intervention targets.
-Additionally, to also compare to a model with dependencies among latent variables, we evaluate the iVAE with an autoregressive prior, which we denote with \iVAEAutoreg{}.
-To ensure comparability, we share the general model setup where possible (\eg{} encoder/decoder network) across all methods. \cref{sec:appendix_experimental_details} discusses further hyperparameters.
+\paragraph{Baselines} Since \OurApproach{} is, to the best of our knowledge, the first method to identify causal variables with instantaneous effects in this setting, we compare it to methods for identifying conditionally independent causal variables.
+Firstly, we use CITRIS \cite{lippe2022citris} and the Identifiable VAE (iVAE) \cite{khemakhem2020variational}, which both use the previous time step and intervention targets to model conditionally independent variables.
+Further, to compare to a model with dependencies among latent variables, we evaluate the iVAE with an autoregressive prior, which we denote with \iVAEAutoreg{}.
+All methods share the general model setup, \eg{} the encoder network architecture, where possible.

-\paragraph{Evaluation metrics} To evaluate the identification of the causal factors, we follow \citet{lippe2022citris} and report the $R^2$ correlation scores between the true causal factors and the latent variables that have been assigned to a specific causal variable by the learned model.
-We denote the average correlation of the predicted causal factor to its true value with $R^2$-diag (optimal 1), and the maximum correlation besides its true factor with $R^2$-sep (optimal 0).
-Furthermore, to investigate the modeling of the temporal and instantaneous relations between the causal factors, we perform causal discovery as a post-processing step on the latent representations of all models, and report the structural hamming distance (SHD) between the predicted and true causal graph.
+\paragraph{Evaluation metrics} To evaluate the identification of the causal variables, we follow \citet{lippe2022citris} and report the $R^2$ scores for correlations.
+In particular, $R^2_{ij}$ is the score between the true causal variable $C_i$ and the latents that have been assigned to the causal variable $C_j$ by the learned model, \ie{} $\zpsi{j}$.
+We denote the average correlation of the predicted variable to its true value with ${R^2\text{ diag}=1/K\sum_i R^2_{ii}}$ (optimal 1), and the maximum correlation besides its true variable with $R^2\text{ sep}=1/K\sum_i \max_{j\neq i} R^2_{ij}$ (optimal 0).
+Furthermore, to investigate the modeling of the temporal and instantaneous relations between the causal variables, we perform causal discovery as a post-processing step on the latent representations since the baselines do not explicitly learn the graph, and report the Structural Hamming Distance (SHD) between the predicted and true causal graph.